-Clara Roth (8M1) came 1st place in the Federal Philosophy Competition of Upper-Austria.
-Having experienced the National Competitions in Salzburg and interacted with various Philosophy professor and students, she sheds light on what it was like for her to be part of such an event.
+My personal aim is to encourage more students to participate and to inspire a love for Philosophy.
+Interview with Clara Roth Clara Roth (8M1) came 1st place in the Federal Philosophy Competition of Upper-Austria.
+Having experienced the National Competitions in Salzburg and "You can learn anything from anyone" interacted with various Philosophy professor and students, she sheds light on what it was like for her to be part of such an event.
+How did you come to participate in this competition?